Akrielz/Reinforcement-Learning-HF/README.md

 ## Installation

-To install the dependencies, run the following command:
+To install the dependencies, run the following command, where <ENV_NAME> is the name of the environment you want to create:

 ```bash
 conda env create -n <ENV_NAME> python=3.8